richardltc/boxwallet/README.md

 * `boxwallet send` - Send your crypto.

+* `boxwallet updatecore` - Allows you to update the projects core files.

 * `boxwallet wallet backup` - Creates a backup of your `wallet.dat` file, based on today's dates, and names it based on the days date.

 * `boxwallet wallet encrypt/unlock/unlockfs` - Allows the encryption and unlocking of the wallet for safe staking.